codecrafters-io/build-your-own-shell/stage_descriptions/navigation-02-ra6.md

 An absolute path starts with `/` and specifies a location from the root of the filesystem.

 When `cd` receives an absolute path:
-- If the directory exists, change to that directory (print nothing).
+- If the directory exists, change to that directory.
 - If the directory doesn't exist, print `cd: <directory>: No such file or directory`.

 For example: